 Phase 2 Lake Travis Deep Water Intake

 The Brushy Creek Regional Utility Authority (BCRUA) has embarked on a multiple year program to increase capacity and manage concerns associated with recent historic low water levels of Lake Travis.
 The program includes: a multiple level-screen deep water intake assembly and shaft extending about 70-ft below lake bottom; approximately 10,000-ft of 96-in. diameter tunnel to convey water by gravity from the intake to a new on-shore pump station (with a subterranean forebay, multiple individual pump wells and a 30 ft diameter wetwell extending about 300 ft below grade); and 3,000-ft of 84-in. diameter pressurized transmission tunnel.
-Final design is anticipated to begin in 2019, and construction is anticipated to begin in 2021 with completion in 2026.
+Final design is expected to be completed in mid-2021.
+Construction is estimated to begin in 2021 with completion in 2026.
 Total project cost is estimated at approximately $180 million (subject to change).

 Dallas Area Rapid Transit (DART) is well underway with planning and preliminary design of the D2 Subway, which will provide a second light rail alignment through downtown Dallas.
 The targeted opening date for the design-build project is 2024.

 Thirty-four borings have been completed since 2016, providing data on conditions up to 120 ft below grade.
 These borings have revealed the rock types of Austin Chalk (limestone) and Barnett Shale (shale).
 Upon completion of soil and rock testing, additional evaluations will be performed to help DART determine the most appropriate method(s) to construct the tunnel, stations, and station access portals.

 The project budget is $1.7 billion and includes 1.3 miles of alignment below grade (2 miles total) and three underground stations (four total).